 The Invisible God Made Visible

 Father God does not have a body.
-As Jesus said, “God is spirit, and his worshippers must worship in spirit and in truth."
-(John 4:24) And yet God has revealed Himself throughout history through His prophets.
-But at no time did anyone see God, even Moses who specifically requested to see Him.
-Jesus Christ, God in the flesh, was God’s final and complete revelation of Himself to human beings as it says in Hebrews 1:1-3a: “In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe.
-The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.”
+As Jesus said, “God is spirit, and his worshippers must worship in the Spirit and in truth."
+(John 4:24) And yet God has revealed Himself throughout history as His prophets spoke out His message, urging people to return to obey the covenant in God’s Law.
+But at no time did anyone see God; even Moses, who specifically asked to see Him (Exodus 33:18-23).
+However, Jesus Christ has been seen and John’s Gospel is one of four documentary accounts of His life on earth.
+He was God’s final and complete revelation of Himself to human beings as Hebrews 1:1-3 says: “In the past God spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
+The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful word ...”

 Those of us who have come to God through Christ know the greatest open secret of eternity.
 So many people would love to know peace with God and Jesus says He is the only way.
-Therefore surely we have a great obligation to speak about Jesus.
+Surely, therefore, we have a great obligation to speak about Jesus.
 Why not ask your friends to read through John’s Gospel as he unpacks the character of this amazing man who is also God.
-The purpose of sharing is not just that people will be better informed but that they will come to put their trust in the God who came to earth to save them from their sins and invite them into His family.
+The purpose of sharing is not just that people will be better informed but that they will come to put their trust in the God who came to earth to save them from their sins and invite them into His family (John 3:16).

 © Dr Paul Adams